tud-sumo/docs/docs/3_basic_sim.md

 Trip data will contain data for incomplete and completed trips.
 This is stored under '_data/trips_' and then either '_incomplete_' or '_completed_'.
 Each trip will store the '_route_id_', '_vehicle_type_', '_departure_', '_arrival_' (or removal), '_origin_' and '_destination_'.

-Junction, edge, controller and event data are only included when necessary.
-The `all_vehicles` data will contain all the individual vehicle data at each time step, so it is only included when `get_individual_vehicle_data` is set to true when starting the simulation.
+Junction, edge, controller and event data are only included when necessary. `fc_data` (floating car data) will contain all the individual vehicle data at each time step, so it is only included when `get_fc_data` is set to true when starting the simulation.

 The `sim_data` dictionary can be reset at any point using the `Simulation.reset_data()` function.